Take Them My Kingdom (Jesus, Jobs and Justice)

 History proves that from ancient Israel to modern day America the Lord has consistently championed justice.
 Justice is one of His hallmarks.
 Even today, He’s forcing America to continue working at creating justice for all.
 Hence, we thank Jesus for the progress America has experienced, culminating in the election of the first black President, but much more work is necessary.
 Especially, now that the Trump Administration seems less interested in justice for all.

 The fight for justice never ends, despite having had a black president, because some whites fear the changing demographics of America.
 They are determined to “take America back” or “Make America great again” thru such tactics as mass incarceration, voter suppression, and attacks on affirmative action.

 The fight for justice requires the complete destruction of systemic and institutionalized racism.
 Much work is still needed before African American men will experience justice.
-For instance, our education system fail black boys.
-Read my book Education Injustice to learn how failing schools fail black males and places them on the school-to-prison-pipeline
+For instance, our education system fails black boys.
+Read my book Education Injustice to learn how failing schools fail black males and place them on the school-to-prison-pipeline

 Regarding the school-to-prison-pipeline, our criminal justice system unjustly imprisons many young nonviolent African-American men and leaves them disenfranchised and marginalized.
 Mass incarceration of black men is the stubborn proof of continued racial injustice in America’s criminal justice system.
-Mass incarceration and mandatory minimums may be around for many more years since current Attorney General Jeff Sessions opposes criminal justice reform and supports mandatory minimums.
+Mass incarceration and mandatory minimums may be around for many more years since Attorney General Jeff Sessions opposes criminal justice reform and supports mandatory minimums.

 Further, our health care system unjustly denies many young vulnerable African American men equal health care, and our corporate system unjustly denies them equal job and career opportunities.